What is A1c? and what does it really mean?

-For example, if the result of your child’s A1c test was 7.0% (the CDA-recommended upper limit for A1c for 13-18 year olds), his average blood glucose over the past 3 months was approximately 8.6.
-If the result of your child’s A1c test was 13.0% (a result higher than the CDA-recommended upper limit for any age group), his average blood glucose over the past 3 months was approximately 18.1.
+Based on the above chart, if the result of your child’s A1c test was 7.5% (the recommended upper limit), his average blood glucose over the past 3 months was approximately 8.6.
+If the result of your child’s A1c test was 13.0% (a result higher than the CDA-recommended upper limit), his average blood glucose over the past 3 months was approximately 18.1.

 If your child’s latest A1c result does not appear in the above table, an estimate may be calculated via the following formula:

 [A1c (%) x 1.59] – 2.59 = average Blood Glucose (in mmol/L)

 Using this formula, an A1c result of (ex) 8.4 represents an average blood glucose of [ 8.4 x 1.59 ] – 2.59 = 10.8 mmol/L.